 Utilities Sector Advantages During Downturns

-- Typically higher dividend yields than other sectors
+- They often have higher dividend yields than other sectors

 Notable Utility Investment Options

-Consider these utility companies with proven track records:
+Check out these utility companies with solid track records:

-- NextEra Energy (NEE): This leading electric utility has increased its dividend for 30 consecutive years while also investing in renewable energy growth.
+- NextEra Energy (NEE): This leading electric utility has raised its dividend for 30 years.
+It also invests in renewable energy.

-- American Water Works (AWK): As the largest publicly traded water utility in the U.S., it provides essential water services with government-regulated rates.
+- American Water Works (AWK): It’s the largest water utility in the U.S. It offers essential water services with stable rates.

 Discount Retail: Benefiting From Budget-Conscious Consumers